kunal266/CS221FinalProject/README.md

-# CS221 Final Project: Deep Reinforcement Leaning for playing Agar.io
+# CS221 Final Project: Deep Reinforcement Learning for playing Agar.io

 Fist install the dependencies in a conda environment: